This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Treatment for CAP

 depends on what type of germ is causing your CAP, and how bad your symptoms are.
+You may need to be admitted to the hospital if your pneumonia is severe.
 You may need antibiotics if your pneumonia is caused by bacteria.
 You may need medicines that dilate your bronchial tubes.
 You may need oxygen if your blood oxygen level is lower than it should be.
-You may need to be admitted to the hospital if your pneumonia is severe.
+Call your healthcare provider if you think your medicine is not helping or if you have side effects.
+Tell him if you are allergic to any medicine.
+Keep a list of the medicines, vitamins, and herbs you take.
+Include the amounts, and when and why you take them.
+Bring the list or the pill bottles to follow-up visits.
+Carry your medicine list with you in case of an emergency.

 - Drink liquids as directed.
 Ask your healthcare provider how much liquid to drink each day and which liquids to drink.
 Liquids help make mucus thin and easier to get out of your body.

 - Gently tap your chest.
 This helps loosen mucus so it is easier to cough.
-Lay with your head lower than your chest several times a day and tap your chest.
+Lie with your head lower than your chest several times a day and tap your chest.

 - Get plenty of rest.
 Rest helps your body heal.